POLS 590 SEMINAR at MARMARA UNIVERSITY

 Grading and Written Assignments

-Research proposal (RP): Students should write 2-3 pages of a proposal, outlining their forthcoming research paper which they will present in class and deliver in written form at the end of the semester.
+Research proposal (RP): Students should write 2-3 pages of a proposal, outlining their forthcoming research paper which they will present in class, and deliver the literature review and possible research plan written form at the end of the semester.
 The proposal should include very specific details, such as the title, methodology, scope, limitations, etc, of the forthcoming paper as well as a tentative bibliography (not less than a total of 10 academic books or journal articles of scholarly nature).

-Note that all students should follow Chicago standard citation styles,.
-All written assignments should be coherent in terms of the citation rules they apply (footnotes, endnotes etc.).
+Note that all students should follow APA citation styles, All written assignments should be coherent in terms of the citation rules they apply (footnotes, endnotes, etc.).